kuttaineh/ztt/README.md

 ![Git for Windows](gitforwindows.png)

-#Launch
+# Launch

-Same in a Linux, MacOS, or Git for Windows Bash terminal.
+Same in a Linux, MacOS, or Git for Windows Bash Terminal.
 Simply type:
 ```
 ztt
 ```